developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Mode
 Used to configure the mode used to perform Firmware Over The Air (FOTA) operations on a Zebra Android device.

-- When the Mode value ***Manual*** is chosen, some or all of the the following Managed Configurations might need to be specified:
+- When the Mode value ***Manual***- some or all of the the following Managed Configurations might need to be specified:
 * **Mode Manual Action**
 * **Mode Manual Action Enterprise Reset SUW Bypass**
 * **Mode Manual Action OS Upgrade Suppress Reboot**
 * **Mode Manual Action OS Update/Upgrade/Downgrade File**
 * **Mode Manual Action Verify Manifest File**

-- When the Mode value ***Automatic*** is chosen, no additional Managed Configurations must be specified.
+-***Automatic***- no additional Managed Configurations must be specified.

 ### Mode Manual Action
 Used to perform an Action to perform Firmware Over The Air (FOTA) operations on a Zebra Android device.

 The value of this Managed Configuration specifies an Action value and depending on the Action value chosen, one or more additional Managed Configurations MIGHT also be required to provide additional information:

-- When the Action value ***Enterprise Reset*** is chosen, the additional Managed Configuration **Firmware Over The Air Configuration - Action File - Enterprise Reset SUW Bypass** MIGHT be specified to control whether the Setup Wizard (SUW) is bypassed on GMS devices following the Enterprise Reset.
+- When the Action value ***Enterprise Reset***- the additional Managed Configuration **Firmware Over The Air Configuration - Action File - Enterprise Reset SUW Bypass** MIGHT be specified to control whether the Setup Wizard (SUW) is bypassed on GMS devices following the Enterprise Reset.

-- When the Action value ***Factory Reset*** is chosen, no additional Managed Configurations should be specified to provide additional information.
+- When the Action value ***Factory Reset***- no additional Managed Configurations should be specified to provide additional information.

-- When the Action value ***Full Device Wipe*** is chosen, no additional Managed Configurations should be specified to provide additional information.
+- When the Action value ***Full Device Wipe***- no additional Managed Configurations should be specified to provide additional information.

-- When the Action value ***OS Update*** is chosen, the additional Managed Configuration **Firmware Over The Air Configuration - Action OS Update/Upgrade/Downgrade File** MUST be specified to provide the path and file name of the image file (which must already be in the device file system at the specified location and when the specified name) to be used to perform the operation.
+- When the Action value ***OS Update***- the additional Managed Configuration **Firmware Over The Air Configuration - Action OS Update/Upgrade/Downgrade File** MUST be specified to provide the path and file name of the image file (which must already be in the device file system at the specified location and when the specified name) to be used to perform the operation.

 Note that the Action value ***OS Update*** can be used to perform either an Upgrade or Downgrade operation on devices with Android versions older than 8.0, but can only be used to perform an Upgrade operation on devices with Android 8.0 and later.
 Furthermore, if the provided ZIP file attempts to do a Downgrade, the Downgrade does NOT occur on devices with Android version 8.0 or later.

-- When the Action value ***Verify Manifest*** is chosen, the additional Managed Configuration **Firmware Over The Air Configuration - Action Verify Manifest File** MUST be specified to provide the path and file name of the Manifest file (which must already be in the device file system at the specified location and when the specified name) to be used to perform the verification.
+- When the Action value ***Verify Manifest***- the additional Managed Configuration **Firmware Over The Air Configuration - Action Verify Manifest File** MUST be specified to provide the path and file name of the Manifest file (which must already be in the device file system at the specified location and when the specified name) to be used to perform the verification.

-- When the Action value ***OS Upgrade*** is chosen, the additional Managed Configuration **Firmware Over The Air Configuration - Action Update/Upgrade/Downgrade File** MUST be specified to provide the path and file name of the image file (which must already be in the device file system at the specified location and when the specified name) to be used to perform the operation.
+- When the Action value ***OS Upgrade***- the additional Managed Configuration **Firmware Over The Air Configuration - Action Update/Upgrade/Downgrade File** MUST be specified to provide the path and file name of the image file (which must already be in the device file system at the specified location and when the specified name) to be used to perform the operation.
 Also, the Managed Configuration **Firmware Over The Air Configuration - Action Upgrade Suppress Reboot** MIGHT be specified to determine whether a reboot should automatically be performed following an A/B upgrade.

 Note that the Action value ***OS Upgrade*** can only be used to perform an Upgrade operation on devices with Android 8.0 and later.
 Furthermore, if the provided ZIP file attempts to do a Downgrade, the Downgrade does NOT occur.

-- When the Action value ***OS Downgrade*** is chosen, the additional Managed Configuration **Firmware Over The Air Configuration - Action Update/Upgrade/Downgrade File** MUST be specified to provide the path and file name of the image file (which must already be in the device file system at the specified location and when the specified name) to be used to perform the operation.
+- When the Action value ***OS Downgrade***- the additional Managed Configuration **Firmware Over The Air Configuration - Action Update/Upgrade/Downgrade File** MUST be specified to provide the path and file name of the image file (which must already be in the device file system at the specified location and when the specified name) to be used to perform the operation.

 Note that the Action value ***OS Downgrade*** can only be used to perform a Downgrade operation on devices with Android 8.0 and later.
 Furthermore, if the provided ZIP file attempts to do an Upgrade, the Upgrade DOES NOT occur.